Gabriel Daza: Other work

 Daza was a member of the Executive Committee for the 33rd International Eucharistic Congress (IEC), which was held in Manila 3–7 February 1937.
 Daza was the chairman of Illumination Committee for the 33rd IEC.

 In 1938, Daza was a Director of the Philippine Wax Products Co.

 In 1939, Daza was the Directorate of the Ateneo Alumni Association, Directorate of Catholic Action, Reserve Officer in the Signal Corps of the Philippine Army, a member in the Knights of Rizal and Knights of Columbus, and assisted with the Philippine Charity Sweepstakes and Philippine Exposition.

 In 1946, Daza was a Director of the Philippine Trust Company.

+In 1947, Daza founded the Philippine National Red Cross.
 In 1951, Daza was the Assistant-Treasurer of the Philippine National Red Cross.

-From 1955-1956, Daza was a member of the Executive Committee of the Second National Eucharistic Congress of the Philippines which was held in 1956, in Manila, from 28 November to 2 December.
+From 1955 to 1956, Daza was a member of the Executive Committee of the Second National Eucharistic Congress of the Philippines which was held in 1956, in Manila, from 28 November to 2 December.
 Daza and fellow boy scout and electrical engineer Hermenegildo B. Reyes were in charge of planning the event.
 As electrical engineers Daza and Reyes also managed the lighting and P.A. system for the event.

 In 1965, Daza was a member of the Executive Board for the United Nations Association of the Philippines.
 Daza participated in the First Asian Conference on Industrialization held during the period 6 to 20 December 1965 at Manila.
 Daza attended as a member of the World Federation of United Nations Associations (WFUNA) observer delegation.

+Death

+Daza died in Quezon City, Philippines on May 18, 1994, at the age of 98.
+Prior to his death, Daza stated that he had a pending application with the Society of Jesus so that when he died he could be buried a Jesuit.

 Personal life

-Daza married Angeles Rosales Ortega on July 8, 1922 in Calbayog, Samar.
+Daza married Angeles Rosales Ortega on July 8, 1922, in Calbayog, Samar.
 Daza later moved to Cebu City around 1923.
 In Cebu City, Daza fathered his first four children Beatriz Daza Orendain, Gabriel Daza Jr., David Daza and Rodolfo Daza.
-Daza later moved to Manila between 1930-1935.
+Daza later moved to Manila between 1930 and 1935.
 In Manila, Daza fathered Elena Daza Valenzuela, Teresa Daza Baltazar and Francisco Daza.

 His eldest son and namesake Gabriel Daza Jr. became a lawyer and married celebrity chef Nora Villanueva-Daza.